Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 Botswana, a landlocked country in the heart of Africa, defies expectations.
 Despite its size, roughly the size of France or Texas, it remains one of the world’s most sparsely populated countries, with just 2.3 million people calling its vast 600,370 square kilometres home.
 Here, wildlife far outnumber humans!

 Travel to Botswana and be mesmerized by the Okavango Delta, a jewel-toned oasis where crystal-clear waterways snake through lush grasslands teeming with life.
-Venture north and witness a dramatic shift – the parched expanses of the Makgadikgadi salt pans shimmer under the relentless sun, remnants of an ancient sea.
+Venture east and witness a dramatic shift – the parched expanses of the Makgadikgadi salt pans shimmer under the relentless sun, remnants of an ancient sea.
 To the west, the Kalahari Desert stretches out in a sea of sand, a resilient wilderness whispering tales of time.
 Impressively, 45% of Botswana is protected land, with 25% designated as National Parks and Reserves.

 Botswana is a land of contrasts, where water carves life-giving ribbons through arid plains and ancient salt pans whisper secrets of a bygone era.
 Read on as we delve into the diverse beauty of this amazing country, showcasing just a glimpse of what awaits travellers venturing to Botswana.